Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 You might get clever and say `a[3:5]` indexes from the 3rd element with 0-based indexing to the 5th element with 1-based indexing.
 Don't do this.
 It is confusing.
-Not only that, but the rule must necessarily be reversed for negative indices. `a[-5:-3]` indexes from the (&minus;5)th element with &minus;1-based indexing to the (&minus;3)rd element with 0-based indexing (and of course, negative and nonnegative starts and stops can be mixed, like `a[3:-3]`).
+Moreover, this rule must necessarily be reversed for negative indices. `a[-5:-3]` indexes from the (&minus;5)th element with &minus;1-based indexing to the (&minus;3)rd element with 0-based indexing (and of course, negative and nonnegative starts and stops can be mixed, like `a[3:-3]`).
 Don't get cute here.
 It isn't worth it.
-The `stop` *is* 0-based, it just isn't included.
+The `stop` *is* 0-based; it just isn't included.

 (negative-indices)=
 ### Negative Indices